KimberlyWolf/katacoda-scenarios/FinalProject/step3.md

 `version: "2.2"`{{copy}}

+Hit enter to move to the next line.

+Copy the next line and paste it directly under the first line.

 `services: `{{copy}}

+Hit enter to move to the next line.

 Before pasting this line, you should indent by hitting the space bar 4 times.

 `    flask_app: `{{copy}}

+Then hit enter to move to the next line.

-Before pasting this line, you should indent by hitting the space bar 6 times.
+Before pasting this line, make sure the cursor is directly underneath 'flask_app: ' and hit the space bar 2 times to indent.

 `      build: .`{{copy}}

 This file defines the services that are being used.